Current Fiscal Sponsorship Projects

 Right to Try Psilocybin Advocacy Fund

-Medical research has demonstrated clear benefits of psilocybin to relieve anxiety and depression in dying patients, yet psilocybin is not legally available.
-Right to Try (RTT) laws allow terminally ill patients access to drugs still in investigational stages because such patients do not have the luxury of time to await the slow process of new drug approval.
+Medical research has demonstrated clear benefits of psilocybin to relieve anxiety and depression in dying patients, yet psilocybin is not legally available due to its placement on Schedule I of the Controlled Substances Act Right to Try (RTT) laws allow terminally ill patients access to drugs still in investigational stages because such patients do not have the luxury of time to await the slow process of new drug approval.
 Psilocybin meets the requirements set by the RTT laws: it has completed an FDA-approved Phase I clinical trial, it is not yet approved or licensed for use, and it remains under investigation in clinical trials.

-On behalf of terminally ill patients suffering anxiety and depression, we announce an advocacy effort to open access to psilocybin for terminally ill patients under shelter of RTT: Well known patient rights advocate Kathryn Tucker, of Emerge Law Group, represents a Seattle oncology clinic that provides cutting edge integrative medical care, research, and education in oncology, along with one of the clinic’s palliative care physicians and a number of cancer patients.
+On behalf of terminally ill patients suffering anxiety and depression, we are engaged in a multi- dimensional advocacy effort to open access to psilocybin for terminally ill patients Well known patient rights advocate Kathryn Tucker, now the Director of Advocacy for the National Psychedelics Association, represents a Seattle oncology clinic that provides cutting edge integrative medical care, research, and education in oncology, along with the clinic’s palliative care physician/director and a number of his patients with advanced cancer.
 The physician is seeking approval from DEA for access to psilocybin for therapeutic use with his cancer patients.
-DEA denied access and the matter is now before the court for resolution.
-Read more about this Right To Try effort in a recent Seattle Times article or a Truffle Report article here.
+DEA has denied access.
+The legal team leading the effort to forge a path to access pursuant to RTT laws will continue to press to compel the DEA to issue a waiver allowing access, and/or to reschedule psilocybin from Schedule I to Schedule II of the Controlled Substances Act.
+Other strategies to ensure access are also being pursued, including federal legislative action.

 The Nowak Society, a Colorado 501(c)(3) nonprofit public benefit corporation, is managing the advocacy fund for this effort.
 All donations are tax-deductible.
 For questions about the fund or for larger donations via wire transfer or ACH transfer, contact us via email here.